mageshkumarchandran/planit-assessment/ReadMe.md

 ## Framework Explanation

- This framework is implemented using the Page Object Model (POM) design pattern for better maintainability and scalability.
+ This framework is built using Playwright with TypeScript, following the Page object model design for better maintainability and scalability.

     *  pages/             - for page classes,
     *  tests/             - for test case specs,